Skip to main content

 This chapter explains Social Security for Self-Employed Workers in Portugal in the context of Portugal Social Security for Expats: A Complete 2026 Guide.
 It highlights compliance decisions, timing risks, and the evidence you should prepare before acting.

 Self-employed workers may need to pay contributions monthly between the 10th and 20th of each month for the previous month's earnings.
 First-Year Exemption New self-employed workers benefit from a 12-month exemption from social security contributions starting from registration.
-This exemption is automatic and requires no formal request.
+Under current rules, this exemption is typically automatic and generally requires no formal request.

 During the first-year exemption window, declaration obligations follow the rules applicable to your registration status and timing.
 Confirm whether quarterly declarations are required for your specific case before assuming a filing duty.
 Minimum Monthly Contribution During low-income periods, minimum-contribution mechanics can still apply depending on declaration history and status.
 Validate current rules in Segurança Social Direta.